This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of frosted churro cookie

-How to make Churro sugar cookies
+How to make copycat Churro sugar cookies at home

 This is how you can make them at home.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-5. Once the cookies are baked and cooled, pipe the churro buttercream on top and sprinkle with some more cinnamon sugar and enjoy!
+5. Onceย the cookies are baked and cooled, pipe the churro buttercream on top and sprinkle with some more cinnamon sugar and enjoy!

 Frequently asked questions – FAQ

-What do these CRUMBL churro cookies taste like?
+What do the Crumbl Churro Cookies taste like?

 How to store Churro cookies?